Creative Wedding Website Ideas You'll Actually Want to Use

 Your wedding website is the digital hub for all the important details regarding your wedding.
 It's where you can share engagement photos, wedding logistics, guest accommodations and your registry.
 The Knot offers plenty of wedding website examples and templates for you to customize your very own wedding website—but that doesn't mean you can't get creative with the design.
 Wedding websites should be personal, informative and fun for your guests to click through.
 So, keep reading to discover the most creative wedding website ideas that you can use on your own site with The Knot.

 While you're busy soaking up your wedding weekend, your friends and family will be taking pictures and videos from the start of the rehearsal dinner until they see you off at the end of the reception.
-Don't miss out on the special moments from their perspective, and sync The Knot's photo-sharing app, The Guest app, to your wedding website.
-That way, all of the photos your guests take can be compiled into one digital location in real time and you don't have to miss out on the bouquet toss Boomerang that Aunt Leslie is bound to capture.
+You'll receive a personal link for your event, which can be added to your wedding website with a request for guests to participate.
+(You can also invite them to use your link directly from the app, which will also send reminders on the day of.)
+By using a photo sharing app, all of the pictures your guests take can be compiled into one digital location in real time and you don't have to miss out on the bouquet toss Boomerang that Aunt Leslie is bound to capture.

 Create a Social Wall